 The Estonian food retail market holds considerable potential for a wide range of competitively priced packaged goods targeted at high/middle income groups.
-In 2000, there were 2,644 food retail stores in Estonia, and their food sales turnover increased by 13 percent compared to 1999.
-Of the \$530 million in grocery sales, food accounted for 76 percent.
-A 7.8 percent growth in retail food trade turnover is projected for 2001.
+In 2001, grocery sales totalled US\$ 620 million, of which food accounted for 78 percent.
+A 12 percent growth in retail food trade turnover is projected for 2002.
+In 2001, food was sold in 2,715 food retail outlets, of which 102 were supermarkets.
+There were 40 retail chains of broadly diverse sizes.

 Nordic retail chains entered the Estonian retail market in the mid nineties and contributed to the consolidation of retail outlets.
-Several large-self service shopping centers with supermarkets have emerged in suburbs of Tallinn.
-Supermarkets and hypermarkets have become more influential, accounting for 45 percent share of food retail sector sales, mostly at expense of small shops and markets.
+Several large self-service shopping centers with supermarkets have emerged in suburbs of Tallinn.
+Supermarkets and hypermarkets have become more influential, accounting for 45 percent share of food retail sector sales, mostly at the expense of small shops and markets.
 Competition between small groceries is intense, and the emergence of niche stores is developing.
-With the developments in large supermarket sales, the share of open-market food sales has been reduced to 20 percent.
+With the development of large supermarkets, and reduced price sensitivity of customers, the share of open-market food sales has been reduced below 20 percent.